The complex state of 21st century healthcare has created a growing need for a new description of behaviors expected from nurse leaders.

 What additional practice behaviors do you believe describe an effective nurse leader?

-Join us for an upcoming webinar for nurse leaders.
+Watch our on-demand webinar for nurse leaders.

 Redefining the Artistry of Nurse Leadership: Making a Lasting Impact